Gogotchuri/GoFast/README.md

 - //TODO: more to come

 ### Contributing ###
- For contibution guidelines make sure to visit our <a href="https://github.com/Gogotchuri/GoFast/blob/master/docs/CONTRIBUTING.md">Contributing</a> page.
+ For contribution guidelines make sure to visit our <a href="https://github.com/Gogotchuri/GoFast/blob/master/docs/CONTRIBUTING.md">Contributing</a> page.
 Any help is greatly appreciated!

 #### *Disclaimer* ####
- Most of the functionality isn't implemented (is just planned) and isn't guaranteed for the time.
+Some functionality isn't implemented (is just planned) and isn't guaranteed for the time.